jfbeats/ArweaveWebWallet/README.md

 - Create or import wallets by passphrase or key file
 - Send and receive AR tokens
 - View transactions and data
-- Ledger support (awaiting hardware wallet app release)
+- Ledger support (awaiting release on Ledger app store)